Nethereum/Nethereum/src/Nethereum.Generator.Console/README.md

 Commands:
-  from-abi      Generates Nethereum code based based on a single abi. from-project  Generates Nethereum code based on one or many abi's within a project.
+  from-abi      Generates Nethereum code based based on a single abi. from-project  Generates Nethereum code based on one or many abi's within a project. from-truffle  Generates Nethereum code based based on a collection of compiled contracts.

 ```